paperless-ngx/paperless-ngx/docs/administration.md

 tags get added to documents, no tags will be removed.
 With `-f`, tags that don't match a document anymore get removed as well.

+!!! note

+    The retagger does not immediately assign or remove tags, correspondents and document types in documents which are currently opened for editing.
+    If a document which is currently being edited gets examined by the retagger, the changes will instead get reflected as suggestions below the edit fields.

 ### Managing the Automatic matching algorithm

 The _Auto_ matching algorithm requires a trained neural network to work.